tahsinkaymak/Image-Watermarker/README.txt

 Then choose a Brightness Level between 0 and 1.
 (0:Lowest Brightness 1:Full Brightness).
 Click "Apply Embossment" button.
-To exit the GUI, click the EXIT button below.');
+To exit the GUI, click the EXIT button below.